Fortis Quay Major Residential Development – Salford Quays, Manchester

 With industrial premises to the west and existing housing to the north east, the new development would round off the urban sprawl of the village.

 We designed a significant landscape buffer between the industrial premises and the new development to mitigate the noise and smell of the factory.

 A major challenge was to connect the residences from the Main Street and through the development without creating cut-through roads.

 View more of our master planning experience here

 Allerton Residential Development – Bradford

-Bowman Riley Architects provided concept designs and masterplan for a developer on a new residential development on greenbelt land in Chellow Dene to the north of Allerton, Bradford.
+Bowman Riley provided concept designs and masterplan for a developer on a new residential development on greenbelt land in Chellow Dene to the north of Allerton, Bradford.

 The project responded to the local authority’s call for land for residential development as part of the Site Allocations Plan to address the shortage of housing land supply.